tsubik/tsubik.github.io/_posts/2016-01-04-emacs-for-a-sublime-text-user.md

 ## Project scope

-There is no such thing like "Open Project" (or directory) in Emacs but I really like to have some functionalities working in project scope like: opening files, searching in files, project directory tree.
+There is no such thing as "Open Project" (or directory) in Emacs but I really like to have some functionalities working in project scope like: opening files, searching in files, project directory tree.
 [Projectile][projectile] package is a salvage here.
 The list of features is enormous, but the most important for me are like:

 * switching projects
 * integration with neotree (switching project causes changing root in neotree, great:)